DemisR/workshop-docker/03-Images.md

 ---

 That’s it - you have created your first image!
-Once it has been commited, we can see the newly created image in the list of available images.
+Once it has been committed, we can see the newly created image in the list of available images.

 ```
 $ docker image ls